 Tuition & Fees

-The total price for the Pharmacy Technician Diploma program is $3,025.
+The total price for the Pharmacy Technician program is $2,575.

 Specialized Career Course

-Before graduation you will take a course that focuses on career information and prepares you for your job search.
-Learn important skills such as networking, career management and building interpersonal relationships.
+All Brighton College students have the option to take our Career Exploration course that focuses on preparing you for your job search.
+Learn important skills such as networking, career management, resume building, interview preparation and building interpersonal relationships.